jschwel1/EECE552/README.txt

 Integer registers $d, d={0,...,31}
 Data Memory: addresses={0,...,18}

-NOTE: $0 acts as any other register, rather than only storing 0
+Note: $0 acts as any other register, rather than only storing 0

 --------------------------------------
 --------How to Use--------------------
 --------------------------------------
-Start by entering the latencies for each of the functional units, then enter an instruction followed by the necessary parameters.
-Commas can be used, but are not required.
-The 'f' in floating point registers is case insensitive.
-For memory locations, an offset must be in place (e.g. 16($3), but can be 0).
+1) Enter the latencies for each of the fuctional units
+2) Enter Assembly instructions (from those listed above) with their required parameters.
+	- Commas can be used, but are not necessary
+	- The 'F' for floating point registers is case-insensitive, to use one use Fn, where 0 <= n <= 31
+	- For an integer register, use $n, where 0 <= n <= 31
+	- For a data memory location, use O($n), where O is any offset and n is any register holding the base address.
+	- For an immediate value, the value must be preceded by a '#'.
+	- If the program does not seem to run, double check that all instructions are correctly spelled correctly.
+If it is a caught error, an alert will pop up to inform the user of what happened.

-To run the code, click the run code button.
-The scoreboard and memory tables will generate upon completion.
+3) To run the code, click the run button.
+The scoreboard and memory tables will generate at the bottom of the page upon completion.

 Note: The register files will initialize to all 0s on page load, but will not be reset between runs, so make sure to only use a register if you know what is in it.
+Also, branch instructions will always predict not taken, and will use up a cycle to flush out the pipeline if it is taken.

 Comments:
-The code will only read the necessary parameters for each instruction, so any additional text will be ignored and can be used for comments (e.g. ADD.D F1 F2 F3 ; this is a comment).
+The code will only read the necessary parameters for each instruction, so any additional text will be ignored and can be used for comments
+	- E.g. ADD.D F1 F2 F3 ; this is a comment.
-Important Note: Comment lines are ignored by the parser, so they do not count towards branch destinations.
+ 	- Comment lines are ignored by the parser, so they do not count towards branch destinations.

 --------------------------------------